Introduction #

 The Grid Layout allows the content provider to arrange blocks in a grid, similar to the Group, Row and Stack blocks.
 On selecting the Grid Block, the basic grid is made available:

-The Advanced settings allow the setting of an HTML Anchor.
-The Style pane provides options for text and background colours, adding a background image, setting the margins, padding and block spacing, and if required minimum row height.
+The Style pane provides options for text and background colours, adding a background image, setting the margins, padding and block spacing, and, if required, minimum row height.

-Once the grid has been populated it can be formatted, to give the following:
+Once the grid has been populated, it can be formatted to give the following:

-Given the possible formatting options available in individual blocks and the grids, a considerable number of display options exist, In this case, the following formatting has been applied:
+Given the possible formatting options available in individual blocks and the grids, a considerable number of display options exist.
+In this case, the following formatting has been applied:

 - Grid: